An1s9n/odds-game/README.md

 * The application is completely non-blocking: web layer is built on Spring WebFlux and data access performed with help of Spring Data R2DBC
-* Application uses in-memory H2 database for simplicity
+* Application uses in-memory H2 database without any migration tools for simplicity
 * To correctly handle concurrent game requests from the same player optimistic locking mechanism is used
 * To authenticate players simple JWTs are used.
-Player obtains token after registration and is expected to pass it in `Authorization` header with all requests requiring authentication
+Player obtains token after registration and is expected to pass it in `Authorization` header with all requests requiring authentication.
+For simplicity token never expires
 * Tests are JUnit 5 based, Mockk is used for mocking